proycon/LaMachine/README.md

   allows you to build, view, manipulate and query pattern models.
 - python-ucto, python-frog, python-timbl (for Python 3)

+Some third-party NLP software is also installed out of the box.

 Installation & Usage
 ======================